zouyajing/PhD_document_for_navlab/Qualysis.md

   In general, two computers are needed.
 The first (Windows) connects to Qualysis, and the second(ROS + Ubuntu) receive te trajectory.
 They must use the same WIFI.

-  Though the driver will publish the transformation between the world frame and the body frame, you may want to save it to a text file.
+  Though the driver will publish the transformation between the world frame and the body frame, you may save it into a text file.

   For example, add two lines in  QualisysDriver.cpp:
    ```